-PLS CI1-Municipal Government (city, town or village) (exactly) CI2-Municipal Government (city, town or village) (most nearly) CO1-County/Parish (exactly) CO2-County/Parish (most nearly) MA1-Metropolitan Area (exactly) MA2-Metropolitan Area (most nearly) MC1-Multi-County (exactly) MC2-Multi-County (most nearly) SD1-School District (exactly) SD2-School District (most nearly) OTH-Other 205 Legal Service Area Boundary Change Answer <y>es or <n>o to the following question: "Did the administrative entity's legal service area boundaries change since last year?"</n></y> Note: Changes are likely to result, for example, when a municipality annexes land, when one municipality in a county becomes either an independent city or its own county necessitating its exclusion from the first county's geography, or when an administrative entity contracts to provide public library service for some additional geographic area other than the geographic area for which it was established (e.g., a municipal library contracts to serve county residents).
-206 Reporting Period Starting Date This is the starting date (month, day, and year) for a 12-month period that applies to the administrative entity's data being submitted to IMLS.
-Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
-207 Reporting Period Ending Date This is the ending date (month, day, and year) for a 12-month period that applies to the administrative entity's data being submitted to IMLS.
-Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
-208 Population of the Legal Service Area The number of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider.
-Note: The determination of this population figure shall be the responsibility of the state library agency.
+18 Geographic Code Choose from among the following types of readily available Census geography, one code that either exactly σ most nearly describes the geographic area for which the public library has been established to offer services and from which (or on behalf of which) the library derives revenue and any areas served under contract for which the library is the primary service provider.
+Note: The Population of Legal Service Area (data element #22) should be reflected in the geographic code selected.
+For further clarification of municipal government, county/parish, and school district, refer to definitions under Legal Basis Code (data element #17).
+For further clarification of metropolitan area, see Metropolitan Status Code "NC-Metropolitan Area, but Not Within Central City Limits" (data element #10 in the outlet data element definitions).
+Cl1-Municipal Government (City, town or village) (exactly) Cl2-Municipal Government (City, town or village) (most nearly) CO1-County/Parish (exactly) CO2-County/Parish (most nearly) MA1-Metropolitan Area (exactly) MA2-Metropolitan Area (most nearly) MC1-Multi-County (exactly) MC2-Multi-County (most nearly) SD1-School District (exactly) SD2-School District (most nearly) OTH-Other 19 Legal Service Area Boundary Change Answer <y>es or <n>o to the following question: 'Did the administrative entity's legal service area boundaries change since last year?"</n></y> Note: Changes are likely to result, for example, when a municipality annexes land, when one municipality in a county becomes either an independent city or its own county necessitating its exclusion from the first county's geography, or when an administrative entity contracts to provide public library service for some additional geographic area other than the geographic area for which it was established (e.g., a municipal library contracts to serve county residents).
+20 (Reserved for future use.)
+21 (Reserved for future use.)
+22 Population of the Legal Service Area primary service provider.
+The number of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the Note: The determination of this population figure shall be the responsibility of the state library agency.
 This population figure should be based on the most recent official state population figures for jurisdictions in your state available from the State Data Center.
 The State Data Coordinator should obtain these figures annually from the State Data Center or other official state sources.
-209 Number of Central Libraries This is one type of single outlet library (SO) or the library, which is the operational center of a multiple-outlet library (MO or MA).
-Usually all processing is centralized here and the principal collections are housed here.
-Synonymous with main library.